Portrait drawing! What can I say, everyone wants to learn to draw people!

 This is because if you learn various strategies, you will be able to combine them to solve whatever drawing problem you have before you, and getting stuck will become a thing of the past.

-In the free drawing tutorials and lectures on this page, I will present various head drawing strategies.
+In the free drawing tutorials and lectures on this page, I will present various strategies for drawing the portrait.